ordinateio/slick/README.md

 # Slick

-Slider and carousel presets with support for additional animations.
+Slider and carousel preset with additional animations.

 ## Installation
 ```